 I am in Pokhara (pronounced Pock-ira) volunteering for a week with Go Kiwi Go, an arm of New Zealand’s AFS – of which I was an exchange student some multiple years ago.

 This is my first time in Kathmandu, or KTM, as the locals call it (which happens to also be the airport code).
-I am going back there on the weekend for three days to have a look around, but for now I am spending 10 days in Pokhara with volunteers from all over world coming for between two and 24 weeks to work on various projects, which I will write more about once I’ve seen them.
+I am going back there on the weekend for three days to have a look around, but for now I am spending 10 days in Lakeside Pokhara with volunteers from all over world coming for between two and 24 weeks to work on various projects, which you can read about in this post.

-I really have no idea what is in front of me and to say this is stretching me is an understatement.
+At the of writing I really have no idea what is in front of me and to say this is stretching me is an understatement.
 I’ve always said I was more duvet than sleeping bag.
 I’m a glamper not a camper.
-But all that is about to change – or is it?
+But all that is about to change in Pokhara – or is it?

-So here now are my first impressions and things I wish I’d known before I came:
+So here are my first impressions of Pokhara and things I wish I’d known before I came: